By Farmer Weekly & FWi staff

 George Cook, also from Andersons, said farmers struggling to keep their businesses afloat needed to be realistic about their finances and to keep up a dialogue with their bank managers.

 If they showed a willingness to face reality and address the relevant issues, they would find a genuine desire to help.
 “Be proactive with the bank – dont just react when they contact you,” he said.
-A recent report on cost competitiveness in selected European countries by the Meat and Livestock Commission also looked at the competitiveness of British producers.

 It concluded that technical efficiency in the four competitor states Denmark, Holland, France and Ireland are now similar to or better than those in Britain.
 Recorded growth rates for pigs in these counties is better.